deliveryhero/hfc-pubsub/README.md

 # Google Pub/Sub Node.js Framework

-This package contains a lightweight framework for [Google Pub/Sub](https://cloud.google.com/pubsub).
+This package contains a lightweight framework and subscription server for [Google Pub/Sub](https://cloud.google.com/pubsub).
 It was created to speed up development time and it provides a common foundation for building event driven applications.
 It lets developers define topics and subscriptions simply and declaratively, while additionally offering a simple subscription server to run all of a project's subscription handlers.

 ## Table of Contents